bob-606/5.easa.fi/README.md

 ## 78. Through which factor listed below does the load factor increase during cruise flight?
-Through which factor listed below does the load factor increase during cruise flight?
 - Lower air density
 - ***An upward gust***
 - A forward centre of gravity